GoMetric/opcache-dashboard/README.md

 Server periodically observes all of configured hosts.
 Interval of observing specified in seconds in `pull-interval` cli option of by related configuration parameter.

-Also this server serves UI and API for watching gathered statistic on `http-host` and `http-port` defined in cli agruments.
+Also this server serves UI and API for watching gathered statistic on `http-host` and `http-port` defined in cli arguments.

+# Metrics

+## Prometheus

+Prometheus metrics available on API endpoint `/api/nodes/statistics/prometheus`.

 # Other GUIs